Glossary – Individual Offense (See Skill Analysis)

 Often beginning lacrosse players will stop short, instead of following through completely and pointing toward the target with their stick.
 The point where the ball comes out of the stick is otherwise known as the “release point,” which could be at different angles (overhand, side-arm, underhand, etc.) and at different speeds depending on the depth and hook of the stick pocket (shallow pockets come out quicker).

 Shots from this area are considered to be “high percentage,” as a higher percentage of goals are proven to go in from this area than anywhere else.

 A good set-shot commences when a player is standing perpendicular to the net, taking “crow-hop” if they have time, and then transferring their weight from their back foot forward onto their front foot (which usually points towards the net); rotating their hips/shoulders (torso) and following through (shooting around the pipes).

 When shooting remember the BEEF principles: Balanced (stance), Eyes (on target), Elbows (reaching back, tight to the body), and Follow through (towards the target).

 For example, when shooting the ball if players take a “crow hop” the force of the set-shot will be significantly greater.
 Simply “transferring weight” from one’s back foot to the front foot will also increase the force of an action.
-The “x-factor” so to speak, is torque, which is a twisting force established at the moment of force (also applies to Punching Technique).
+The “x-factor” so to speak, is torque, which is a twisting force established at the moment of force.
 When shooting or passing the ball, torque is generated by rotating the hips and shoulders (torso).